Grouparoo Docs

 Options:

--d, --destroy [DANGER] Empty the cluster of all Profile data before starting the run?
+-r, --reset [DANGER] Empty the cluster of all Record data before starting the run?
+Equivalent to `grouparoo reset data`

 -m, --reset-high-watermarks Should we run all Schedules from the beginning?